CBroemse/SimilaritYWriter20/README.md

-          'whatwrite' if = 1 then search htm for "<textarea" else search for 'search' which will be automatically written to writeToken in an iteration can search next char e.g if         'search' = "\<p\>" and 'build'== "\<q\>" and 'commant' ="wd" than add 'selFunction' to bottom of selected 'token' file and write to writeToken.
+          'whatwrite' if = 1 then search htm for "<textarea" else search for 'search' which will be automatically written to writeToken in an iteration can search next char e.g if         'search' = "\<p\>" and 'build'== "\<q\>" and 'commant' ="wd" than add 'selFunction' to bottom of selected 'token' file and write to writeToken. else put 'search' <p> and 'build' <p> with 'whatwrite' 1 write into fst textarea.

   #####ptc
   So far the program deals with downstream of the the former functions.